iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

 ## The useClaimDrop Hook

-Navigate to the `hooks` directory and open the `useClaimDrop.ts` file.
+From the code editor, navigate to the `hooks` directory and open the `useClaimDrop.ts` file.
 Let's start by importing the tools we'll need:

 ```typescript
 import {